 During the site review, the auditor must actively observe any posted or printed signage throughout the facility (e.g., posters, pamphlets, brochures, electronic signage).
-Signage includes audit notices, how to report sexual abuse and sexual harassment, access to outside victim emotional support services, and other relevant PREA information (see table below).
+Signage includes audit notices, how to report sexual abuse and sexual harassment, and other relevant information (see table below).
 The auditor must review the information provided on signage to determine whether it is readable and accessible, consistent, and placed throughout the facility to convey vital sexual safety information specific to the facility.
 Note: The expectations of what an auditor must observe regarding signage are outlined below; however, a thorough review of signage documentation for readability and accessibility, consistency, placement, and accuracy must also be conducted as part of the auditor's analysis of the evidence to make a compliance determination.

-- Observe whether signage throughout the facility can be easily read/accessed by persons in the facility, specifically: - Signage language is clear and easy to understand. - Signage specific to services, such as emotional support services and external reporting, should include language that clearly details what services are available and for what purposes. - Signage is provided in English and translated for the other languages most commonly spoken in the facility. - The signage text size, formatting, and physical placement accommodates most readers, including those of average height, low vision/visually impaired, or those physically disabled/in a wheelchair, etc.
+- Observe whether signage throughout the facility can be easily read/accessed by persons in the facility, specifically: - Signage language is clear and easy to understand. - Signage specific to services, such as external reporting, should include language that clearly details what services are available and for what purposes. - Signage is provided in English and translated for the other languages most commonly spoken in the facility. - The signage text size, formatting, and physical placement accommodates most readers, including those of average height, low vision/visually impaired, or those physically disabled/in a wheelchair, etc.

-- The information provided by the signage is not obscured, unreadable by graffiti, or missing due to damage (e.g., part of the signage is ripped off that included the sexual abuse reporting hotline, a person drew a picture over the words which makes them illegible). - Observe whether the information on the signage is accurate and consistent throughout the facility (e.g., audit notices are relevant to the current audit; contact information is consistent for service provider/organization name(s), addresses, phone number(s)). - Observe where signage is placed in the facility to assess whether the signage is accessible to staff and/or those confined in the facility and other persons who may need the information or services provided.
+- The information provided by the signage is not obscured, unreadable by graffiti, or missing due to damage (e.g., part of the signage is ripped off that included the sexual abuse reporting hotline, a person drew a picture over the words which makes them illegible, etc.). - Observe whether the information on the signage is accurate and consistent throughout the facility (e.g., audit notices are relevant to the current audit; contact information is consistent for service provider/organization name(s), addresses, phone number(s)). - Observe where signage is placed in the facility to assess whether the signage is accessible to staff and/or those confined in the facility and other persons who may need the information or services provided.
 The auditor must observe the placement of the following types of signage:

-Signage Type Placement PREA Audit Notices Posted abundantly and visible to staff, persons confined in the facility, and visitors (i.e., posted in common areas, including program and educational areas, cafeteria/kitchen, facility entrance and visitation areas to include where attorneys visit, and staff areas, such as staff break rooms).
-Access to outside confidential (emotional) support services Posted in all areas frequented by persons confined in the facility, including housing areas and any shared spaces in the facility.
+Signage Type Placement PREA Audit Notices Posted abundantly and visible to staff, persons confined in the facility, and visitors (i.e., posted in every area with cells or other secure enclosures, common spaces, facility entrance and visitation areas to include where attorneys visit, as well as any staff kitchens or other staff break rooms).
+How to report sexual abuse and/or sexual harassment (external and internal reporting methods) Posted in any areas frequented by persons confined in the facility or "inmate workers" who may be working in the facility, including areas with cells or other secure enclosures and common spaces.
 Recommended: It is often helpful for such signage to be located near the phone(s), so persons confined in the facility can easily access the phone number if needed.
-How to report sexual abuse and/or sexual harassment (external and internal reporting methods) Posted in any areas frequented by persons confined in the facility, including housing/living areas, programming areas, work areas, education areas, etc. Recommended: It is often helpful for such signage to be located near the phone(s), so persons confined in the facility can easily access the phone number if needed.
-Third-party reporting Posted in public areas of the facility that can be accessed by family members, friends, advocates, and attorneys (e.g., family visitation areas, attorney visiting areas, public-facing websites) as well as any areas frequented by persons confined in the facility.
-Other PREA signage Posted in areas where staff and persons confined in the facility are able to read and retain the information being provided (e.g., staff dining area, staff break room, locker rooms, housing areas, etc.).
-For example, is key PREA information continuously and readily available and observed throughout the facility (e.g., posters, handbooks, brochures, or other written formats, etc.)?
+Third-party reporting Posted in public areas of the facility that can be accessed by advocates, and attorneys (e.g., attorney visiting areas, public-facing websites) as well as any areas frequented by persons confined in the facility.
+Other PREA signage Posted in areas where staff and persons confined in the facility are able to read and retain the information being provided (e.g., staff break room, locker rooms, or any other staff common areas, any areas with cells or other secure enclosures, etc.).